 Lots of pro players from padel fear playing the qualifiers, change partner as soon as they lose a few points to ensure the maintenance in the final table.
 It also depends on the moment of the player's career and his personal goal: the player with big ambitions will be more interested in the quality of the partner rather than his capital points; and conversely… the player who tries not to drop down in the ranking will do calculations to not lose places and choose the suitable partner.

 Do you notice an evolution, changes on the WPT circuit?

 The WPT circuit has become increasingly professional and this is excellent news.

-On the media side, the growth of the circuit does not go unnoticed, and I would say that the padel occupies an increasingly important place.
+On the media side, the growth of the circuit is not going unnoticed, and I would say that the padel it occupies an increasingly important place.